mzouvelos/mzouvelos.github.io/content/_index.md

 show_action_link2: false
 action_label2: Publications
 action_link2:
-description: "Michalis Zouvelos is a Data Analyst currently working for Bol.com, the largest online retailer in the Netherlands.
-His focus revolves around Data Analytics, Engineering and Machine Learning.
-Michalis has experience in a wide spectrum of data science, from building pipelines, to data visualization and reporting but also building and deploying machine learning models."
+description: "I am a Data Analyst currently working for Bol.com, the largest online retailer in the Netherlands.
+My focus revolves around Data Analytics, Data Engineering and Machine Learning.
+I have experience in a wide spectrum of Data Science workflows, from creating robust data pipelines, to data visualization and automated reporting, as well as, building and deploying machine learning models."
 image_left: false
 images:
 -